SiddhaK17/higher-or-lower-followers-project/README.md

 ## 📖 Overview

-**Higher or Lower: Follower Comparison Game** is a command-line Python project that puts players’ intuition and pop culture knowledge to the test.
+**Higher or Lower: Follower Comparison Game** is a command line Python project that puts players’ intuition and pop culture knowledge to the test.
 The objective is simple yet addictive:
 > *Guess who has a higher follower count between two randomly chosen public figures or brands.*

 With every correct answer, the score increases.
 And with one wrong guess, it’s game over.